vinceskahan/junk/README.md

 When the ssh-copy-id has completed successfully, the specified key is set up on the remote server.

+I have added a couple blank lines below to make the output a little easier to read.

 ````
 [vince@mini ~]$ ssh-copy-id -i $HOME/.ssh/id_weersync_test pi@pi4jr

 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/Users/vince/.ssh/id_weersync_test.pub"

 The authenticity of host 'pi4jr (192.168.1.164)' can't be established.
 ED25519 key fingerprint is SHA256:VZ7JsiK4OwFhu8BakNFBRn8wGJq2PpDizkuSv7JxXbE.
 This key is not known by any other names.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes

 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed
 /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys
 pi@pi4jr's password: